jvnganesh/Plagarism_checker_streamlit/README.md

     cd plagiarism-checker
     ```

-2. Install the required dependencies:
+2. Run the Streamlit app:
     ```bash
-    pip install -r requirements.txt
-    ```

-3. Run the Streamlit app:
-    ```bash
     streamlit run app.py
     ```

-4. Open the Streamlit app in your browser:
+3. Open the Streamlit app in your browser:
     ```
     http://localhost:8501
     ```

-5. Upload two `.docx` files for comparison and check the results.
+4. Upload two `.docx` files for comparison and check the results.

 ## Dependencies